bashbadger/cka/README.md

 - Understand logging on a theoretical level
 - Understand accessing container logs
-- Install and use a metrics server
+- Use a metrics server
 - Troubleshoot applications
 - Troubleshoot clusters